Jeiwan/uniswapv3-book/content/docs/milestone_4/path.md

 ### Extracting First Pool Parameters From a Path

-To implement the other functions, we'll need a helper library because Solidity doesn't have native bytes manipulation functions.
+To implement other functions, we'll need a helper library because Solidity doesn't have native bytes manipulation functions.
 Specifically, we'll need a function to extract a sub-array from an array of bytes, and a couple of functions to convert bytes to `address` and `uint24`.